$\tau$-perpendicular wide subcategories

 \begin{remark} An independent generalization of the $\tau$-cluster morphism category to arbitrary finite-dimensional algebras is given in the concurrent work of B{\o}rve \cite{borve}.
 The construction given there replaces $\tau$-perpendicular subcategories with certain thick subcategories of the bounded derived category $\Db(\mods\Lambda)$ and replaces support $\tau$-rigid objects with 2-term presilting objects.
 The composition law can then be described in terms of the (pre)silting reduction of Iyama--Yang \cite{IY}.
 It is shown explicitly in \cite{borve} that our generalization and B{\o}rve's yield categories which are equivalent. \end{remark}

 The main goal of this section is to prove that the $\tau$-cluster morphism category is indeed a well-defined category (Theorem~\ref{thm:intro:mainB}, restated as Theorem~\ref{thm:mainB} below).
 As with \cite{IT_exceptional,igusa_category,BM_wide}, the main technicality is in showing that the composition law is well-defined and associative.
-In the present paper, this will be a consequence of the following generalization of \cite[Theorem~4.3]{BM_wide}, the proof of which depends on Theorem \ref{thm:mainA}.
+In the present paper, this will be a consequence of the following generalization of \cite[Theorem~4.3]{BM_wide}.

 \begin{theorem} Let $\W\subseteq\mods\Lambda$ be a $\tau$-perpendicular subcategory of $\mods\Lambda$.
 Let $U\sqcup V$ be basic and support $\tau$-rigid in $\C(\W)$.
 Then

 \end{theorem}